rocket-pool/old.docs.rocketpool.net/src/guides/node/quickstart.md

 ## Step 4: wait for sync to complete

 Docker will sync the ETH1 and ETH2 chains now.
 The ETH1 will be quick (<12 hours), the ETH2 will be slow (Lighthouse/Teku/Prysm about a day, Nimbus multiple days).
-You can check progress with `rockerpool node sync`.
+You can check progress with `rocketpool node sync`.
 This will error for a bit until there is sufficient data.

 The ETH2 sync is CPU dependent, when using a Pi: make sure it is [ overclocked ](https://docs.rocketpool.net/guides/node/local/prepare-pi.html#overclocking-the-pi) as much as your cooling allows.